gaffneylg/Amplified-Analog/README.md

 # README

-- Standard analog clock face for Fitbit Versa 3 and Ionic with some stats along the bottom of the screen, day and date on the right hand side.
+- Standard analog clock face for Fitbit Versa 3 and Sense with some stats along the bottom of the screen, day and date on the right hand side.
 The stats included are steps, heart rate and battery.

 - The clock face uses roman numerals as well in place of numbers.